Table of Contents

 Who is Eligible For Medicaid in New Hampshire?

 Sometimes states can have different requirements when it comes to who is eligible for Medicaid and who isn’t.
-In the state of New Hampshire, in order to be eligible for Medicaid, you must be a resident of the state as well as either a United States citizen, a U.S. national, a permanent resident of the country, or a legal alien.
+In the state of New Hampshire, in order to have Medicaid eligibility, you must be a resident of the state as well as either a United States citizen, a U.S. national, a permanent resident of the country, or a legal alien.
 You must also meet certain financial requirements and contain a low-income or very low income individual or household.

-In addition to these requirements, to receive NH Medicaid, you also must be one of the following:
+In addition to these requirements, to receive New Hampshire Medicaid, you also must be one of the following:

 - Disabled (either you or a family member in your household)